The Office of Opioid Safety offers education, tools and resources to MetroHealth providers and staff in all opioid-related needs.

 If your organization is interested in opioid safety training, please fill out our form and we will get back to you with more information.

-A twelve-week curriculum, with two-hour sessions to include structured educational sessions; ongoing technical assistance (TA) delivered through our board-certified emergency and addiction medicine experts, and licensed support staff.
+A twelve-week curriculum, each two-hours, to include structured educational sessions; ongoing technical assistance (TA) delivered through our board-certified emergency and addiction medicine experts, and licensed support staff.
 Event is free.
 Registration is required.

 Learning Community Session Objectives: